The Hidden Epidemic

 Fig. 1 Estimated seal deaths in the U.K. 1988.
 (Courtesy RSPCA)

 Ireland appeared unaffected in 1988, but in retrospect this appears to be more a case of undetected in the absence of monitoring and recording.
-Anecdotal evidence to the Irish Seal Sanctuary (I.S.S.) from that period is of unusual clusters of seal carcasses buried (on instructions of Local Authorities and the National Parks and Wildlife Service, as posing a risk to dogs).
+Anecdotal evidence to Our Organization (Our Organization) from that period is of unusual clusters of seal carcasses buried (on instructions of Local Authorities and the National Parks and Wildlife Service, as posing a risk to dogs).

 Researchers do not know what triggered the latest outbreak or why it took 14 years for the virus to reappear, but confirmed that the virus had spread quickly from Denmark up the Swedish west coast.

-With news of the 2002 outbreak in Kattegat, the I.S.S. went on immediate alert and notified all relevant authorities, N.G.O's and monitors.
-The I.S.S. asked the Minister and Dъchas to establish a hotline and co-ordinating committee and put our resources at the Minister's disposal.
+With news of the 2002 outbreak in Kattegat, Our Organization went on immediate alert and notified all relevant authorities, N.G.O's and monitors.
+Our Organization asked the Minister and Dъchas to establish a hotline and co-ordinating committee and put our resources at the Minister's disposal.
 Prof. Brian Sheehan of the Veterinary Faculty at U.C.D. did likewise for post mortems.

 We requested that a scaled down version of proceedures applying to F.M.D., Salmon Anaemia Virus or Equine Flu be implemented.

 Regrettably, this was dismissed (by Dъchas) as alarmist and the collective scientific wisdom was that PDV had not hit Ireland in 1988, would not in 2002 and such steps were unneccesary.
-The I.S.S. did not accept this line on historic evidence and rejected the scientific opinion proferred that it would not affect the Republic of Ireland, having hit in 1988 England, Wales, Scotland, Cornwall and the North of Ireland (see Fig. 1).
-The I.S.S. also rejected the view that PDV would necessarily follow the same path as the single known precedent, by nature of the virus, it's transmission and harbour seal behaviour and distribution.
+Our Organization did not accept this line on historic evidence and rejected the scientific opinion proferred that it would not affect the Republic of Ireland, having hit in 1988 England, Wales, Scotland, Cornwall and the North of Ireland (see Fig. 1).
+Our Organization also rejected the view that PDV would necessarily follow the same path as the single known precedent, by nature of the virus, it's transmission and harbour seal behaviour and distribution.

-At this point (June 2002), the I.S.S. was receiving anecdotal evidence of deaths and queries for information from Local Authorities, D.V.O's, Coastguard, Gardaн, private vets, Dъchas rangers, N.G,O's and the public.
-The I.S.S. provided information as best it could and commenced recording.
+At this point (June 2002), Our Organization was receiving anecdotal evidence of deaths and queries for information from Local Authorities, D.V.O's, Coastguard, Gardaн, private vets, Dъchas rangers, N.G,O's and the public.
+Our Organization provided information as best it could and commenced recording.
 Dъchas, at this juncture agreed to circulate it's Rangers and to bring in "fresh Harbour Seal carcasses in suspect circumstances" for post mortem.

 The trend emerging from public reports, resulted in the first PDV case confirmed in Ireland from a cluster on the Aran Islands, post mortemed by Jane Gilleran of N.U.I., Galway and Dr. Seamus Kennedy on October 8th 2002.
 Unusually, for our East coast, our volunteers and public found harbour seal carcasses (see.
 Fig. 2) during this period (Sept. - Nov.
 2002).